Aishwarya8596/Mini-Database-Management-System/README.md

 # Mini-Database-Management-System
 •	Designed a mini database and implemented the indexing using B+ tree.
-•	Implemented the insert, search, and delete function for the database using C++.
+•	Implemented the insert, search, and delete operation for the database using C++.